aminfa576/Birmingham-House-Price-Prediction/README.md

 - The linear regression models provided moderate predictive performance with reasonable training and testing errors.
 - The MLP demonstrated better performance, with lower testing errors, suggesting improved generalization to unseen data.

-## Conclusion
-- The project successfully implemented and compared different models for house price prediction.
-- The MLP showed promising results, outperforming simple linear regression models.
--

-## Installation/Usage
-Clone the repository and ensure you have the necessary Python packages installed (Pandas, Matplotlib, Sklearn, PyTorch).